jennifercw/jennifercw.github.io/index.md

 ## About Me

 I am currently a student at the [University of Cambridge](https://www.cam.ac.uk/) studying MPhil Advanced Computer Science, focusing on Natural Language Processing.
 I am supervised by [Ryan Cotterell](https://rycolab.github.io/).
-I am due to graduate in July 2020.
 I am a 2019/2020 [DeepMind Scholar](https://www.cambridgetrust.org/scholarships/deepmind-cambridge-scholarship/).
+In October 2020 I will be beginning my PhD at Cambridge, co-supervised by Simone Teufel and Ryan Cotterell.

 I'm interested in techniques for low-resource NLP, gender bias in NLP and annotation of linguistic data, among other things.